wesley974/bsd.specialist/README.md

 # 🔖 bsd.specialist
 *The main goal of this repo is to help you to pass the LPI 702-100 exam successfully!*

+> ## NEWS FROM LPI
+> May 13, 2020
+>
+> Linux Professional Institute to Offer Online Testing In response to the closing of many of its global testing locations, Linux Professional Institute (LPI) will offer online testing to candidates.
+>
+> LPI will begin offering the Linux Essentials and LPIC-1 (101 and 102) exams in English via the Pearson VUE OnVUE system on May 31, 2020.
+Candidates will be able to write the exams and get certified from home.
+Additional exams and languages will be made available as soon as possible.
+Candidates will be able to schedule their online exams beginning May 31.
+Further instructions on the registration and testing process will be published on https://www.lpi.org/coronavirus.

 ## Course Curriculum

 ### A brief introduction about 4.4BSD